Our school vision of Enjoy, Include and Achieve is expressed through our approach to learning at The Queen Anne.

-Learning is our core purpose.
-At The Queen Anne Royal Free, learning is planned to motivate, engage and develop children’s next steps for learning.
+Learning is planned to motivate, engage and develop children’s next steps for learning.
 Our approach fosters a growth mindset in our children.

 We plan learning opportunities to develop children’s thinking skills.
 Children are encouraged to think, question and discuss in all subject areas.
-Children are supported to develop a growth mindset approach to learning.
+Children are supported to develop a growth mindset and resilient approach to learning.

 We recognise that each child has their own learning needs.
 We plan a differentiated curriculum to meet the needs of each child.
 Work is planned to address specific skills development.